Rupert421-1/RupertTheGamer/README.md

 # RupertTheGamer
-from the course AlphaZero from scratch from freeCodeCamp.
+from the course "AlphaZero from scratch" from freeCodeCamp.

 plays ConnectFour and TicTacToe really nicely.